Testing the potential of seed pellets to improve the soil health in rangelands

 Figure 2.
 Field photos of site preparation and seed pellets application

-Regular seed pellets contained three components: seeds, nutrients, and clay, which is used to bind the pelletizing materials (Gornish et al. 2018).
+Regular seed pellets contained three components: seeds, nutrients, and clay, which is used to bind the pelletizing materials (Gornish et al. 2019).
 Seeds of Sideoats Grama (Bouteloua curtipendula) were purchased from a natureseed.com.
 Sideoats Grama was selected based on the recommendation of the producer.
-Clay was obtained from the inventory of Gornish lab.
-For each plot except for NONE, CTRL, and SEED treatments, 40 gram of seeds were pelletized into 240 gram of seed pellets (the seedling rate is calculated from recommended seedling rate for broadcasting at 10 gram per m2).
+Clay was obtained from the inventory of the Gornish lab.
+For each plot except for NONE, CTRL, and SEED treatments, 40 grams of seeds were pelletized into 240 grams of seed pellets (the seedling rate is calculated from recommended seedling rate for broadcasting at 10 grams per m2).
 Two types of organic amendments, manure and compost, and three types of microbial inoculants (Tainio BioGenesis III (plant growth-promoting bacteria), Tainio Specturm plus Myco (plant growth-promoting bacteria+ arbuscular mycorrhizal fungi), and local soil from undisturbed sites) were added as treatments.
 Manure was obtained in situ from Kings Ranch and compost was purchased from Tnaks’ Green Stuff.
 Each plot received 120 grams of the designated organic amendment.
-Plant growth-promoting bacteria (PGPB) and arbuscular mycorrhizal fungi (AMF) have already reached commercialization in agriculture and are frequently tested in dryland restoration (Bashan et al. 2012).
+Plant growth-promoting bacteria (PGPB) and arbuscular mycorrhizal fungi (AMF) have already reached commercialization in agriculture and are frequently tested in dryland restoration (de-Bashan et al. 2012).
 However, their unknown survival rate and duration within seed pellets and inconsistent results in the field require further experiments in rangelands (Naamala & Smith 2021).
 The mass of beneficial microorganisms were added based on the instruction from vendors (2.21 g/plot for Tainio BioGenesis III and 6.13g/plot for Tainio Specturm plus Myco ).
 Each plot of local soil treatment was be pelletized with 120 grams of topsoil collected from nearby less-disturbed sites instead of beneficial microorganisms.
-Clay will be added to maintain the same total mass of pellets (80 gram) among plots.
+Clay will be added to maintain the same total mass of pellets (80 grams) among plots.

-Objective 1: monitor plant growth and establishment to assess the effect of seed pellets on plant communities
+Objective 1: Monitor plant growth and establishment to assess the effect of seed pellets on plant communities

 Sparse plant cover is one of the reasons why dryland soils are vulnerable to erosion.
 Thus, if seed pellets can increase plant cover through facilitating the establishment of seedlings, soil health can be indirectly improved by reducing the soil’s direct exposure to disturbances.
 Furthermore, previous researches indicate that nutrient-rich soil amendments have the side-effect of promoting invasive species (McFarland et al. 2010).
 The establishment of unseeded plants will also be monitored to determine if pelletizing soil amendment can avoid that side-effect.